duckalini/my_first_terraform/modules/admin-account-iam/README.md

 ## Purpose

+This module adds IAM users to user groups based on their roles.
+It also defines which user groups can assume roles in each account.

+IAM users should be created via the console in the Admin account and then added to the user groups defined in these input variables.
+Each user group is defined in this module, and the roles they can access are added.

+## Why

 Set up a separate AWS account to manage IAM users - this repo calls this account Admin.
 [This article](https://hackernoon.com/terraform-with-aws-assume-role-21567505ea98) does a good job of explaining why (only we call the ops account "admin")